Halloween Night Movies – a diverse collection of movies to enjoy this All Hallows’ Eve.

 TAMMY AND THE T-REX (1994)

 How many movies contain a teenage brain transplant into a mechanical T-Rex, a host of squashed bullies and Paul Walker in a crop top?
 The answer is only one!
 Director Stewart Raffill unashamedly cashes in on the post-Jurassic Park fever of 1993 with a horror comedy that is as ridiculous as it is brilliant.
 Whether or not Raffill’s movie is called Tammy and the T-Rex or Tanny and the Teenage T-Rex continues to cause debate.
 But, title aside, this 1994 B-Movie is a bizarre, deliciously dark and downright silly movie that gave Paul Walker and Denise Richards their breakout roles.
 Tammy and the T-Rex had a tough journey to the screen, its hurried studio re-edit transforming an R-rated comedy-horror into a PG-13 love story.
-But thankfully, the original version remained intact, and in 2019 the world finally got to see the film Raffill intended.
+Thankfully, the original version remained intact, and in 2019, the world finally got to see the film Raffill intended.

 Jurassic Park, it’s not, as a hormonal teenage T-Rex stomps all over the horror-comedy genre.
 But, take it from me; this slice of B-Movie heaven will earn a place in your heart, and despite its kooky screenplay and dodgy effects, it’s laced with great dark humour and performances that understand the tongue-in-cheek nature of the action on screen.
 So grab the popcorn and settle in for a roaring good time.